7Block Labs

 • L2/bridge assumptions:

-• Documented challenge windows, emergency upgrade paths, and who can pause/freeze; tested on fork. (l2beat.com)
+• We've clearly documented our challenge windows, emergency upgrade paths, and who has the power to pause or freeze things--all tested on a fork.
+Dive deeper here: (l2beat.com).

 • MEV routing: